seyedmahdiamin/Rice/README.md

 # Rice Seed Classification
+Deep learning model to categorize rice images according to their types.

 This project implements a Convolutional Neural Network (CNN) model to classify images of rice seeds into different categories.
 The project uses TensorFlow to preprocess the data, build the model, and evaluate its performance.